dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/advanced.md

 ### File manipulation

-[FileItem](https://github.com/dlt-hub/dlt/blob/devel/dlt/common/storages/fsspec_filesystem.py#L40), backed by a dictionary implementation, offers these helper methods:
+[FileItem](https://github.com/dlt-hub/dlt/blob/devel/dlt/common/storages/fsspec_filesystem.py#L40), backed by a dictionary implementation, offers these helpers:

 - `read_bytes()` - method, which returns the file content as bytes.
 - `open()` - method which provides a file object when opened.